GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/03-data-platform/dev/README.md

 # Data Platform

-The Data Platform (DP) builds on top of your foundations to create and set up projects (and related resources) to be used for your data platform.
+The Data Platform builds on top of your foundations to create and set up projects (and related resources) to be used for your data platform.

 <p align="center">
   <img src="diagram.png" alt="Data Platform diagram">